rveen/ogdl-java/lib/README.txt

-Libraries servlet-api.jar and commons-fileupload.jar como from the Apache Foundation.
+servlet-api.jar and commons-fileupload.jar come from the Apache Foundation.
-These are dependencies needed by the ogdl.template package.
+These are only needed by the ogdl.template package.

 Current versions used (not critical):